Campus and Community Network

 A fourth goal is to conduct a needs and gaps analysis, collating data from various sources in order to gain an accurate picture of the kinds of brick and mortar solutions needed in our region.
 The ultimate goal here is to undertake the construction of the right number flexibile use units as soon as possible to meet current and projected needs.

 Finally, related to all these goals is the search for new and untapped funding streams that could bring new money for new efforts into Bowling Green.
+Meetings are held once a month at the ALIVE Center.

-Please Contact: Dick Freed at email@example.com
+Please Contact: Sharli Rogers at firstname.lastname@example.org

 Senior Information Resource Network